-Our keystone program, the IDP Rising Schools Program (IDPRSP), has become successful in conjunction with two of our partners, Sinapi Aba and Sesame Workshop.
+Our keystone program, the Rising Schools Program (RSP), has become successful in conjunction with two of our partners, Sinapi Aba and Sesame Workshop.
 In 2009, Sinapi Aba, Ghana’s premiere microfinance organization, partnered with us to develop the innovative program and has worked diligently with us to make the program what it is today.
-Sinapi Aba provides staffing, expertise and a mission driven approach to ensure that the IDP Rising Schools Program continues to strive toward success and impact.
-Sesame Workshop joined us in 2014 to expand our program’s reach by developing teacher training videos and resources for the IDPRSP schools.
-By collectively working with Sesame Workshop and Sinapi Aba, we have created a well-rounded program that empowers the efforts of the school proprietors and further supports the efforts to achieve education for all.
+Sinapi Aba provides staffing, expertise and a mission-driven approach, to ensure that the IDP Rising Schools Program continues to strive toward success and impact.
+Sesame Workshop joined us in 2014 to expand our program’s reach by developing teacher training videos and resources for Rising Schools Program schools.
+By collectively working with Sesame Workshop and Sinapi Aba, we have created a well-rounded program that empowers the efforts of the school proprietors, and further supports the efforts to achieve education for all.

-Another key partnership in our efforts to advocate for the low-fee private school sector is with the Imani Center for Policy & Education, a Ghanaian think tank.
+Another key partnership in our efforts to advocate for the low-fee private school sector is with the Imani Center for Policy & Education, a Ghanaian think-tank.
 Imani releases objective critiques and analyses about a variety of issues including education.
-Imani has become a major influencer in Ghana and we have worked together in our advocacy efforts to shed light on the realities of education in Ghana.
-We are thrilled the Imani created an education series, one of which featured the IDPRS program.
+Imani has become a major influencer in Ghana, and we have worked together in our advocacy efforts to shed light on the realities of education in Ghana.
+We are thrilled with Imani’s education series, one of which featured the IDPRS program.

 While much of the social sector focuses on isolated interventions by individual organizations, we realize that collaboration is integral to achieving lasting change.

-By partnering with HEA and becoming a founding partner we are able to support an organization that is made up of a network of innovative change makers that we believe hold the power to make real positive change by addressing pressing social issues.
+By partnering with HEA and becoming a founding partner, we are able to support an organization made up of a network of innovative change makers that we believe hold the power to make real positive change, by addressing pressing social issues.
 Our partnership provides: a Changemaker Fellowship to an education-focused social enterprise entrepreneur; Support to promising scaling ventures; and an institute to promote social entrepreneurship to high school students.